Eparchy of Piana degli Albanesi: History

+There was already a church established by Albanian refugees in Sicily at Palermo by 1547.
+The seminary for the education of Greek-rite clergy was founded, principally through the work of the Oratorian priest, George Guzzetta, a native of Piana, opened in 1734.
+The rector of the seminary became the ordaining bishop for the Greek-rite in Sicily.

 On 6 February 1784, was established the Ordinariate of Silicia, the first jurisdiction with on ordinary for this particular church sui iuris, and appointed to it the first titular bishop of the Byzantine Rite for the Albanians of Sicily: Giorgio Stassi, Titular Bishop of Lampsacus.
 Before, the Albanians faithful and their Orthodox priests they had no right and were at risk in assimilation in the Roman rite.

-On 26 October 1937, the Eparchy of Piana dei Greci was created by promoting the Ordinariate of Silicia and transferring to it territories from the Metropolitan Archdiocese of Palermo and Metropolitan Archdiocese of Monreale (both on Sicily).
+On 26 October 1937, the Eparchy of Piana dei Greci was created, by promoting the Ordinariate of Silicia and transferring to it territories from the Metropolitan Archdiocese of Palermo and Metropolitan Archdiocese of Monreale (both on Sicily).
+The new eparchy was to be directly subject to the Holy See, and under the supervision of the Sacred Congregation for the Eastern Churches.

-On 25 October 1941, the Eparchy (Diocese) of Piana dei Greci was renamed as Eparchy of Piana degli Albanesi / Eparkia or Eparhia e Horës së Arbëreshëvet.
+On 25 October 1941, the Eparchy (Diocese) of Piana dei Greci was renamed the Eparchy of Piana degli Albanesi (Eparkia or Eparhia e Horës së Arbëreshëvet).

 Territory

 The Eparchy of Piana degli Albanesi includes the comunes in province of Palermo: Contessa Entellina, Mezzojuso, Palazzo Adriano, Piana degli Albanesi and Santa Cristina Gela.

-The eparchy see is the town of Piana degli Albanesi, where the Cathedral of Saint Demetrius the Martyr is located.
+The seat of the eparchy is in the town of Piana degli Albanesi.
+The principal church of the town was designated by Pope Pius XI to be the Cathedral of Saint Demetrius the Martyr.
+In the same document, the pope designated the Church of S. Maria della Martorana (Santa Maria dell’Ammiraglio) in Palermo as a co-cathedral of the eparchy of Piana.

-In Palermo, there is the Co-Cathedral of Saint Nicolas "dei Greci" to Martorana.

 The territory is divided into 15 parishes.
+Several Latin-rite parishes within the territorial boundaries of Piana presented a difficulty; when a pastoral vacancy occurred, the archbishop of Monreale was to nominate three qualified candidates, from whom the bishop of Piana Graecorum was to choose one.

+The Seminary for Italo-Epirotes in Palermo was re-designated the Seminary of the Eparchy of Piana Graecorum, though dioceses which sent students there should continue to do so.